-In addition to the array of MH services shown in Table 2, DHS will address the need for treatment and housing services for the geriatric population by:
+In addition to the array of mental health services shown in Table 2, DHS will address the need for treatment and housing services for the geriatric population by:

-- Rightsizing and enhancing its Geriatric LTSR Domiciliary Care Services, Mental Health Personal Care Home for seniors and In-Home Geriatric Program. - Coordinating care with the two Community Health Choices (CHCs) providers that were implemented in Allegheny County. - Conducting case reviews with program offices (AAA and the Office of Behavioral Health) in complex cases. - Continuing to embed a BH specialist within AAA to train Options Program in-home workers to identify and serve the BH needs of seniors.
-This Geriatric BH Specialist, hired through the Block Grant to further integrate BH and aging services, has developed a referral process, provided training to Care Coordination Transition Program coaches at AAA, implemented a tracking tool to monitor referrals, and increased her knowledge of AAA's work through her field visits and staff interaction.
+- Rightsizing and enhancing its Geriatric LTSR Domiciliary Care Services, Mental Health Personal Care Home for seniors and In-Home Geriatric Program. - Coordinating care with the 3 Community Health Choices (CHCs) providers that were implemented in Allegheny County in January 2018. - Conducting case reviews with program offices (AAA and the Office of Behavioral Health) in complex cases. - Continuing to embed a behavioral health specialist within AAA to train Options Program in-home workers to identify and serve the behavioral health needs of seniors.
+This Geriatric Behavioral Health Specialist, hired through the Block Grant to further integrate behavioral health and aging services, has developed a referral process, provided training to Care Coordination Transition Program coaches at AAA, implemented a tracking tool to monitor referrals, and increased her knowledge of AAA's work through her field visits and staff interaction.

-Adults (ages 18 to 59)
+Adults (ages 18 and above)

-- Array of services that meet the needs of many specific populations - Effective peer support and advocacy in Allegheny County (notably, through the work of the Peer Support and Advocacy Network (PSAN)) - An effective recovery coalition for consumers and family members/friends (the Allegheny County Coalition for Recovery (ACCR), a longstanding organization of people with lived experience with BH issues as well as their family members and friends, BH professionals, and local government officials) - Providers, peers, consumers and family members who are recovery-oriented - Specialized forensic services for individuals transferring out of the state hospital system back into the community - A Certified Community Behavioral Health Clinic in Allegheny County - A robust crisis continuum of care which includes crisis residential services
+- Array of services that meet the needs of many specific populations - Effective peer support and advocacy in Allegheny County (notably, through the work of the Peer Support and Advocacy Network (PSAN)) - An effective recovery coalition for consumers and family members/friends (the Allegheny County Coalition for Recovery (ACCR), a longstanding organization of people with lived experience with behavioral health issues as well as their family members and friends, behavioral health professionals, and local government officials). - Providers, peers, consumers and family members who are recovery-oriented - Specialized forensic services for individuals transferring out of the State hospital system back into the community. - A Certified Community Behavioral Health Clinic (CCBHC) in Allegheny County - A robust crisis continuum of care which includes crisis residential services

-- Safe and appropriate housing for people with serious mental illness (the current waiting list for housing is 300 people, with the largest number of people waiting for a CRR apartment and 24/7 Supportive Housing) - Housing, with services and/or supports as needed and desired, for people leaving treatment, individuals with serious mental illness, people with co-occurring disorders, and people with sex offending behaviors who are not on the Megan's Law Registry - Opportunities for employment and connection to natural supports and other important aspects of life - Treatment programs for people with co-occurring MH and substance use needs - Retaining quality workforce, particularly in community-based services and residential programs - Training for frontline workers who do not get the opportunities they need to develop their skills and understanding and yet most often interact with consumers - Greater availability of psychiatrists - Resources and programs to assist individuals with hoarding and related disorders
+- Safe and appropriate housing for people with serious mental illness (the current waiting list for housing is 300 people, with the largest number of people waiting for a CRR apartment and 24/7 Supportive Housing) - Housing, with services and/or supports as needed and desired, for people leaving treatment, individuals with serious mental illness, people with co-occurring disorders, and people with sex offending behaviors who are not on the Megan's Law Registry - Opportunities for employment and connection to natural supports and other important aspects of life - Treatment programs for people with co-occurring mental health and substance use needs - Turnover in the workforce, particularly in community based services and residential programs - Training for frontline workers who do not get the opportunities they need to develop their skills and understanding and yet who most often interact with consumers - Greater availability of psychiatrists

-In addition to the array of MH services shown in Table 2, DHS will address several needs for the adult population by:
+In addition to the array of mental health services shown in Table 2, DHS will address several needs for the adult population by: